Math Activities

 The object of this game is to place the numbers across, up/down, or

 diagonally so that the numbers add up to ten.
-Players take turns
+Players take turns filling

 You're In the Hot Seat

-Write approximately 20 fact problems (with answers) on the
+Write approximately 20 fact problems (with answers) on the chalkboard.

-appointed by the recorder ask the child in the hot seat to solve a
+recorder ask the child in the hot seat to solve a math fact from the

-math fact from the chalkboard.
-If he can correctly answer five fact
+chalkboard.
+If he can correctly answer five fact problems in a row, he

-problems in a row, he writes his name under the star on the
+writes his name under the star on the chalkboard and becomes the

 First to 500!

-Students roll two dice at a time to see how may rolls it takes them
+Students roll two dice at a time to see how may rolls it takes them to

-can be made higher or lower depending on the grade.
+higher or lower depending on the grade.

 Paper Punch Addition